chunsj/TH/README.md

 ## Why?
   There should be a tensor/neural network library in common lisp which is easy to use(byte me!).
   I'd like to learn deep learning and I think building one from scratch will be the best way.
+  I hope this library can be applied to the problems of differentiable programming.
+You can see what this library can do from examples.
+They are mostly neural network applications.

 ## How to Load
   1. Build libATen from pytorch source code or try with prebuilt binary files under libs.